skip to main content

 • There are 342 eyewash stations and/or safety showers throughout all UTRGV buildings.

-• These are used for emergency decontamination in the event that someone is accidentally exposed to a hazardous chemical.
-The showers can also be used if someone's clothing catches fire.
+• These are used for emergency decontamination in the event that someone is exposed to a hazardous chemical.
+The safety showers can also be used if someone's clothing catches fire.

 • They are located near areas where corrosives are utilized or stored.

-• Safety showers and eyewash stations, along with all other types of emergency equipment, must not be blocked by anything at any time.
+• Safety showers, eyewash stations, and all other types of emergency equipment must not be blocked by anything at any time.

 EHSRM offers Adult and Pediatric First Aid/CPR/AED training that can teach you basic first aid for chemical burns or severe bleeding, how to perform CPR, how to use an AED, and other life-saving skills.